staticli/staticli/README.md

 `staticli hugo` runs the hugo static site generator

 `staticli npm` runs npm, the node package manager, and `staticli npx` runs npx from it

+`staticli ponysay` runs ponysay, a cowsay replacement for ponies.
+Whilst this isn't strictly speaking a static site generator, it can be useful for notifying that we've finished generating a static site

 `staticli proselint README.md` runs proselint against the file README.md to check for best practises in writing.